georgewatson/georgewatson.me/index.md

 {:/}

 Hi, I'm George.
-I'm currently finishing off
-a PhD
+I'm a statistician
+with R and Python expertise
+and experience in government administration living and working in Yorkshire.

+I used to do science:
-in computational biophysics
+I have a PhD in computational biophysics from
-in
 [Agnes Noy's lab](https://agnesnoylab.wordpress.com/),
 part of the
 [Physics of Life Group](https://www.york.ac.uk/physics/research/physics-of-life/) at the
 [University of York](https://www.york.ac.uk/),
-where I've been performing
+where I performed
 advanced all-atom molecular dynamics simulations of interactions between proteins and DNA.
 These are really cool and important interactions